pnp/cli-microsoft365/docs/docs/cmd/purview/retentioneventtype/retentioneventtype-list.md

 !!! attention
     This command is based on a Microsoft Graph API that is currently in preview and is subject to change once the API reached general availability.

 !!! attention
+    This command currently does not support app only permissions.

+## More information

 This command is part of a series of commands that have to do with event-based retention.
 Event-based retention is about starting a retention period when a specific event occurs, instead of the moment a document was labeled or created.

 ## Response